 So, who were the initial translator's of the New World Translation (NWT, for short)?
 In his book "Crisis of Conscience," Raymond Franz reveals, as a previous Governing Body member for some nine years, that the NWT was developed and translated by Nathan H. Knorr, Frederick W. Franz, Albert D. Schroeder, George D. Gangas, and Milton G. Henschel.
 According to Raymond Franz, these were the members of the NWT translation team.
 What were their credentials as it pertains to their understanding of Hebrew and Greek exegesis or translation?
 None of these men had a university education except Frederick Franz, who quit school after two years never achieving an undergraduate degree.(1)(2)

 The uncontested foremost scholar of the organization can be attributed to Frederick Franz, even in light of his miniscule knowledge of Hebrew, Greek exegesis interpretation and translation.
 When called to testify in 1954 in Scotland, Frederick Franz early on followed the standard as set by his predecessor's in requiring all follower's of the religion to accept false doctrine, repeatedly if necessary to remain in unity - this is in light of being disfellowshipped if the individual follower, even after studying God's Word the bible in depth cannot bring oneself to agree on a doctrine.
-According the Frederick Franz, while testifying under oath, states it is an acceptable posture on the leadership to disfellowship on such grounds, in an attempt to maintain unity.
+According the Frederick Franz, while testifying under oath, states it is an acceptable posture of the leadership to disfellowship on such grounds, in an attempt to maintain unity.
 The same holds true down till today.
-The mindset of the leadership responsible for biblical translation is absolutely critical in understanding their view of true doctrine(s) vs the act of unity.
-And we may thus draw a parallel to that mental framework and the creation of a translation of the bible that has been sworn by the most reputable and studied scholars on earth to be seriously flawed.
+Understanding the mindset of the leadership responsible for biblical translation is absolutely critical in understanding their view of true doctrine(s) vs the act of unity, and by this we may draw a parallel to that mental framework and the creation of a translation of the bible that has been sworn by the most reputable and studied scholars on earth to be seriously flawed.
 Please click HERE to view entire transcript of Frederick Franz testimony.

-Just how critical is it that translators of the holy bible possess graduate degree's in biblical exegesis and profound study in the translation of Hebrew and Greek scholarship?
+Just how critical is it that translators of the holy bible complete a comprehensive background of education in biblical exegesis and profound study in the translation of Hebrew and Greek scholarship?
 It is profoundly important.
 And the level of academia in doctoral studies of understanding in the sacred and ancient texts could never be overstated.
 The identification and translation of ancient biblical text is not only essential, but inherently critical to conveying the accurate Word of God as God intended.
 Such scholarship in this field of study includes the comprehensive understanding of such topics as textual emendation, textual criticism (or "eclectic text"), as well as a broad spectrum of study and understanding of ancient and biblical interpretation using such references as the Textus Receptus (or,"TR"), codex Vaticanus, codex Sinaiticanus, codex Alexandrinus among others.
 Their fellowship also includes a comprehensive study in the translations that the TR affected, for example, as found in translation-base for the original GermanLuther Bible, the translation of the New Testament into English by William Tyndale, the King James Version, the SpanishReina-Valera translation, and most Reformation-era New Testament translations.

 Considering the above, is it not prudent to be concerned about only a couple of semesters of Greek of only one member of the NWT translation committee?
 No further education whatsoever, by any of the members in the above mentioned fields of study and academia?